meg-coningsby/foster-hero-app-project2/README.md

 Planned future enhancements for the app:

 -   Link animals together via a parent or sibling relationships.
--   Allow add / edit of vets for admin users.
 -   Have filtering of vet appointments between past & upcoming appointments.
 -   Allow editing / deletion of vet appointments, but only by the foster carer of the animal or an admin.